swlaschin/fsharpforfunandprofit.com/_posts/2012-04-21-correctness-type-checking.md

 By wrapping the email address in a special type, we ensure that normal strings cannot be used as arguments to email specific functions.
 (In practice, we would also hide the constructor of the `EmailAddress` type as well, to ensure that only valid values could be created in the first place.)

-There is nothing here that couldn’t be done in C#, but it would be quite a lot of work to create a new value type just for this one purpose, so in C#, it is easy to be lazy and just pass strings around.
+There is nothing here that couldn't be done in C#, but it would be quite a lot of work to create a new value type just for this one purpose, so in C#, it is easy to be lazy and just pass strings around.

 ## Additional type safety features in F# ##

-Before moving on to the major topic of “designing for correctness”, let’s see a few of the other minor, but cool, ways that F# is type-safe.
+Before moving on to the major topic of "designing for correctness", let's see a few of the other minor, but cool, ways that F# is type-safe.

 ### Type-safe formatting with printf ###